lee-blake/CME-Commitment-to-Change/Documentation/Development.md

      - In the `"System variables"` section on the resulting screen, find the PATH variable and double click or click `"Edit..."`.
      - Click the `"New"` button, and paste your PostgreSQL bin filepath.
 Click OK. ![Adding psql to PATH on Windows](<../Auxiliary Files/Images/environmentVariablesFull.jpg>)

+   - On Linux:
+     - Almost all package installs will leave `psql` somewhere in the path.
+If not, consult your shell documentation, as a variety of solutions exist.
+Creating a symlink to `psql` that lives in a path directory should work universally, but creating an entry in `.bashrc` also works on bash.

      ***

    - Verify the path is correct by running `psql` from the command line
-     - On Linux, you will need to do this as the `postgresql` system user, much like in Step 2.
+     - On Linux, you will need to do this as the `postgres` system user, much like in Step 2.
-     - On Windows, the defualt system user is `postgres`, so you will need to type `psql -U postgres` to login as user: postgres.
+     - On Windows, the default system user is `postgres`, so you will need to type `psql -U postgres` to login as user: postgres.
 Once prompted, enter the superUser password you created during installation.
 You should now see `postgres=#` in the command line.

-5. Once in `psql`, create a user by `CREATE USER username WITH PASSWORD 'password';`
+5. Once in `psql`, create a user by
+`CREATE USER username WITH PASSWORD 'password';`

    - The exact user and password are at your discretion, but consider creating a user specifically for the project to limit access to any other databases you may have on your machine.

-6. Create the database for the project by `CREATE DATABASE commitment_to_change_app WITH OWNER username;`
+6. Create the database for the project by
+`CREATE DATABASE commitment_to_change_app WITH OWNER username;`

    - The name of this database is technically also at your discretion as you will be able to change it in configuration later.

    ![PostgreSQL creation](<../Auxiliary Files/Images/postGres1stlogin.png>)

-7. Exit `psql` with `CTRL + C`
+7. Exit `psql` with `\q` or `CTRL + C`. `\q` is preferred as a soft quit.

 ---

 ### Get Django to work with PostgreSQL

 1. Install the `psycopg2` Python package by running `pip install psycopg2`.
+  - If you opted to install Django system-wide with a package on Linux, consider installing `psycopg2` as a package if it is available for consistency.
+Then skip to Step 2.

 - ### psycopg2 NOTE:
   - psycopg2 must be installed while your virtual environment is active [as explained here](#important) If it is not, psycopg2 will install in your system site-packages and not in your virtual environment, causing it to be unreachable in your venv.